cats-toy/vulmanage/README.md

   * Simulated attacks on exposed hosts and followed protocol to deal with the attacks.

 <h1 align='center'>Overview</h1>
-Using a homelab made in VirtualBox, I've set up a vulnerability scanner, Nessus, and an EDR solution, LimaCharlie, which also operates as a SIEM.
+Using a homelab made in VirtualBox, I've set up a vulnerability scanner, Nessus, and a SIEM platform, LimaCharlie along with Sysmon.
-Using a KALI VM(Virtual Machine), I attacked my exposed Windows VM with several payloads, generating activity which can be logged and analyzed using the previously mentioned software.
+Using a KALI VM(Virtual Machine), I attacked my exposed Windows VM with several payloads, generating activity which can be logged and analyzed using Nessus and LimaCharlie.
 Post attack, I made new alerts to detect for future attacks.

 ## <h1 align='center'><strong>MS2 and Nessus</strong></h1>